yonilurie/yonilurie/README.md

 ## About Me

 Hello!
 I'm Yonatan, a recent graduate with a B.A. in Psychology from the University of Washington.
-I successfully pivoted my career to software engineering after completing a full-stack software development boot camp, where I gained over 1000 hours of hands-on experience with React, Python, JavaScript, and SQL
+I pivoted my career to software engineering after completing a full-stack software development boot camp, where I gained over 1000 hours of hands-on experience with React, Python, JavaScript, SQL, and many other technologies.

 As a highly motivated and quick-learning individual, I am eager to join the workforce as an entry-level software engineer.
 My ability to learn new technologies and develop software, combined with my experience working in teams, make me a valuable addition to any tech organization.